m-tosch/cocotb-series/part1/README.md

 ```

 > [!NOTE]
-> Triggers are essential since they allow us to implement a “blocking” statement inside a co-routine which only resumes execution when the trigger is released
+> Triggers are essential since they allow us to implement a "blocking" statement inside a co-routine which only resumes execution when the trigger is released

 Lastly two assert statements are executed and the signal values are printed to the console.